Non-Hermitian quantum walks and non-Markovianity: the coin-position interaction: Coin-position interaction

-In other words, the states should become less and less distinguishable under the action of a positive trace preserving \textit{linear} map.
-This loss of distinguishability can be attributed to the loss of information of the system to the environment.
-The violation of the inequality in equation \eqref{contractivity1} implies that the dynamical map is not positive trace preserving map and that the information is flowing from the environment back to the systems (information back-flow).
-This is a characterizing property of the non-Markovian dynamics.\\ However, this line of reasoning fails when the evolution is non-linear.
-For instance, the map in equation \eqref{normalised} is clearly a positive and trace preserving map, but the trace distance between any two states under this evolution is non-monotonic.
-Violation of monotonicity is therefore not a signature of non P-divisibility under such an evolution and therefore does not characterise the non-Markovianity in the usual sense, see e.g. \citep{Kawa17,Jahromi22}.
+Equality in the above relation holds only for unitary maps.
+However, this line of reasoning fails when the evolution is non-linear.
+For instance, the map in equation \eqref{normalised} is a positive and trace-preserving map, but the trace distance between any two states under this evolution is non-monotonic.
+Therefore, a violation of monotonicity is not a signature of P-indivisibility under a non-linear evolution and does not characterize the non-Markovianity in the usual sense, see e.g. \citep{Kawa17,Jahromi22}.
 Nevertheless, the decrease or increase in distinguishability is a reliable indicator of the flow of information from the system or back to the system respectively.
 We will therefore use the trace distance to measure information flow in the normalised state method.
-Since the map \eqref{normalised} preserves Hermiticity, the trace distance between two state $\rho_N(t)$ and $\sigma_N(t)$ is simply the sum of the absolute values of the operator $\Delta=\rho_N(t)-\sigma_N(t)$. \\ In the metric picture, where the state evolution is giverned according to equation \eqref{metricevol}, the trace distance between the states $\bar{\rho}$ and $\bar{\sigma}$ given by $tr(\bar{\Delta}^\dagger\bar{\Delta}(t))/2$, where $\bar{\Delta}=\bar{\rho}-\bar{\sigma}$, is still non-monotonic in time even though the trace of the states is time independent.
-This is because $\bar{\rho}$ is not equal to its conjugate transpose.
-However, with the generalised dagger operation defined in equation \eqref{dagger}, the density matrix is Hermitian.
-One can, therefore, redefine the trace norm in the metric picture to give a \textit{generalised} trace norm as
+Since the map \eqref{normalised} preserves Hermiticity, the trace distance between two states $\rho_N(t)$ and $\sigma_N(t)$ is simply the sum of the absolute values of the eigenvalues of the operator $\Delta=\rho_N(t)-\sigma_N(t)$. \\ In the metric picture, the trace norm is given by

-This definition enables us to treat the density matrix under non-Hermitian evolution as a valid \textit{Hermitian} matrix $(i.e \bar{\rho}^\#=\bar{\rho})$ and the trace norm of $\bar{\Delta}=\bar{\rho}(t)-\bar{\sigma}(t)$ is simply the sum of the absolute values of the absolute eigenvalues of $\bar{\Delta}$.
-Trace distance under each of the above discussed evolutions are plotted in fig. \ref{tracedist} where the quantum operation is the $\mathcal{PT}$ symmetric quantum walk operation.
-We see that with the redefined trace norm through the generalised dagger operation, the trace distance under the metric formalism is constant whereas the trace distance under the normalised state method oscillates.
+where $X^\#=G^{-1}X^\dagger G$ is the adjoint of the operator $X\in\mathcal{B}(\mathcal{H}_G)$.
+Under a pseudo-Hermitian Hamiltonian, the trace distance between any two states, constructed under the metric formalism, remains constant since the operator $U=e^{-iH}$ preserves the inner product.
+Trace distance under each of the above-discussed evolutions is plotted in Fig. \ref{tracedist} where the quantum operation is the $\mathcal{PT}$-symmetric quantum walk operation.
+We see that with the redefined trace norm the trace distance under the metric formalism is constant whereas the trace distance under the normalized state method oscillates.